rstr74/node-async-runner/readme.md

+# note:
+This update of this package is in development, do not use in production

 # AsyncRunner v2.0.0

 AsyncRunner is a Node.js utility for managing and executing asynchronous tasks with controlled concurrency.
 Version 2.0.0 introduces modern JavaScript features (`async/await`), task hashing, task naming, and enhanced event handling.